- About

 - All Directed Readings Courses must be taken under INS.
 View more information about Directed Readings below.

-All Directed Readings courses taken by INS students must use an INS course number for these courses (i.e. INS 891, INS 892, etc.).
-The course proposal outline for the INS Directed Readings course should include a course description, rubric, and reading list.
+All Directed Readings courses taken by INS students must use an INS course number (i.e. INS 891, INS 892, etc.).
+INS Directed Readings course proposal outlines must include a course description, a list of readings, and the method of evaluation.

 Click to Download the INS DIrected Readings Form and To learn more ↓